-- are responsible for using the school digital technology systems in accordance with the learner acceptable use agreement (including personal devices where allowed) - should have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
-They should also know and understand policies on the taking/use of images and on online bullying - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school 's online safety policy covers their actions out of school, if related to their membership of the school.
+- are responsible for using the school digital technology systems in accordance with the learner acceptable use agreement (including personal devices where allowed) - should have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - understand the implications of using Generative Ai to plagiarise work - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
+They should also know and understand policies on the taking/use of images and on online bullying - understand the implications of using Generative Ai to produce harmful fake images and other media - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school 's online safety policy covers their actions out of school, if related to their membership of the school.